jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 Problems
 --------

-### regex-pcre dependency on Mac OS X
+### regex-pcre dependency on Mac OS

-Hakyll requires [regex-pcre], which might fail to build on Mac OS X. To solve this problem, make sure the [pcre] C library is installed (via homebrew or macports).
+Hakyll requires [regex-pcre], which might fail to build on Mac OS.
+To solve this problem, make sure the [pcre] C library is installed (via homebrew or macports).
 Then install [regex-pcre] using: